BlockDevsUnited/l-earn/Lessons/English/L_EARN/CryptoCurrencies/Polkadot/LCP1:Intro_To_Polkadot.md

 Most of the popular blockchains are not scalable due to their structure.

-For example, long ago, it cost between a few cents and a few dollars (equivalent in ETH) to transact on Ethereum.
-Now the world's most popular blockchain.
-Ethereum transactions can cost hundreds, or even thousands of dollars.
+For example, long ago, it cost between a few cents and a few dollars (equivalent in ETH) to transact on Ethereum, the world's current most popular blockchain.
+In the present time, Ethereum transactions can cost hundreds, or even thousands of dollars.

 #### No or limited data communication and exchange.